 POOLED FUND PROJECTS FUNDED

-Exploring Data Fusion Techniques to Derive Bicycle Volumes on a Network (in progress)
+Exploring Data Fusion Techniques to Derive Bicycle Volumes on a Network (2022)

-Applying an Equity Lens to Automated Payment Solutions for Public Transportation (in progress)
+Applying an Equity Lens to Automated Payment Solutions for Public Transportation (2021)

 Protected bike lanes are becoming increasingly common around the United States, yet there is little guidance for how to extend the protected lanes through one of their most dangerous links: the intersection.
 Led by Chris Monsere and Nathan McNeil of Portland State University in collaboration with Toole Design Group, this project offers contextual guidance for designing intersections that are comfortable for cyclists.